plugwise/Plugwise-Smile/README.md

 On behalf of @CoMPaTech and @bouwew (as well as @riemers) we'd like to thank @TANE from [HAshop](https://hashop.nl) for his support and development devices

+Also thanks to our numerous testers willing to take the plunge and supply us with actual data from their devices to test and develop from.